 Realtime systems typically interact closely with the real world.
-With respect to the execution of logic, the real world is asynchronous.
-Therefor the specification includes efficient mechanisms for programming disciplines that would accommodate this inherent asynchrony.
-The RTSJ generalizes the Java language's mechanism of asynchronous event handling.
+With respect to the execution of logic, the real world is asynchronous; therefor the specification includes efficient mechanisms for programming disciplines that would accommodate this inherent asynchrony.
+The RTSJ requires a general mechanism for asynchronous event handling.
 Required classes represent things that can happen and logic that executes when those things happen.
-A notable feature is that the execution of the logic is scheduled and dispatched by an implemented scheduler.
+A notable feature is that the execution of the logic should be scheduled and dispatched by an implemented scheduler.

-1.2.5 Asynchronous Transfer of Control
+1.2.5 Task Interruption

-Sometimes the real world changes so drastically (and asynchronously) that the current point of logic execution should be immediately and efficiently ended and control transferred to another point of execution.
-The RTSJ includes a mechanism which extends Java's exception handling to enable applications to programatically change the locus of control of another Java thread.
-It is important to note that, the RTSJ restricts this asynchronous transfer of control to logic specifically written with the assumption that its locus of control may asynchronously change.
+Sometimes, the real world changes so drastically (and asynchronously) that the current point of logic execution should be immediately and efficiently ended and control transferred to another point of execution.
+The RTSJ should include a mechanism which extends Java's exception handling to enable applications to programmatically change the locus of control of another Java thread.
+This mechanism may restrict this asynchronous transfer of control to logic specifically written with the assumption that its locus of control may asynchronously change.
+Due to the inherent susceptibility to deadlock, thread stop cannot be used for this.

-1.2.6 Asynchronous Thread Termination
+1.2.6 Raw Memory Access